Fermat-ORG/fermat-framework/README.md

 #### Fermat Goals

-* To allow even non-developers to build their own desktop and mobile trust-less financial applications in a similar way a non-developer builds a **Worldpress** site: re-using Plug-ins and _themes_.
+* To allow even non-developers to build their own desktop and mobile trust-less financial applications in a similar way a non-developer builds a **Wordpress** site: re-using Plug-ins and _themes_.

 * To act as a local back-end for native-Fermat-APPs and wallets, but also to any other mobile APP running on the same device.